v4rshi/v4rshi.github.io/seasons_eda.md

 ### 12. I also wanted to look at total track duration across seasons to see when I listened to longer playlists / more music by season but also by year.

-Again, unsurprisingly, I had a lot of free time in the winter and in 2020 during the pandemic.
+Again, unsurprisingly, I had a lot of free time in the winter across all my data and in the year 2020 during the pandemic because those playlists seem to be looooong.

 <img src="images/spotify_project/total_duration_season.png?raw=true" width="1000" class="zoom"/>